octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

     alt: "the august cassette, front cover"
     note: |
       painted on the j-card itself. this cover is a direct reference to an all-time album cover. let me know if you catch it.
-I'll say it it's kinda tricky to get some good stuff down on the cassette's glossy finish but here we are.
-I think it turned out okay.
+I'll say it - it's kinda tricky to get some good stuff down on that glossy finish but here we are. love ya.
   - type: "image"
     src: "100-0164.JPG"
     label: "1969 Italian Job, corner of mkIII & Obbie"
     alt: "the august cassette, front cover"
     note: |
-      opening title sequences are really the real deal don't sleep on 'em. this sucker is from the opening of the Italian Job, but not the smash from 2003
+      opening title sequences are really the real deal. don't sleep on 'em. this frame is from the opening of the Italian Job, but not the smash from 2003
-      this sucker is from 1969 with michael caine the guy from batman. layers
-      this also has a piece of Obbie painting in it.
+      this sucker is from the 1969 one with michael caine. the guy from batman. layers. this picture also has a slice of the Obbie's dream in blue painting in it.
   - type: "image"
     src: "100-0073.JPG"
     label: "sleepless in seattle on the batman tv"
     alt: "batman tv"
     note: |
-      opening title sequence
+      opening title sequence. no sleep.
   - type: "image"
     src: "100-0159.JPG"
     label: "back o' cassette tape"